kumarbablu5598/Fs-09_Assignment/README.md

     * In this Application one Controllers class one is UserController.
 * Service
   * In this Application one Serivce class one is UserSerivce.
-* Repository
+* Model
-  * In this Application two Repository class one is IUserRepository .
+  * In this Application one model class one is User.
-* Database
-  * I used H2 Database In this Application.
-* Util Class
-  * I am apply validation in this application all the validation class store in util package.

 ### Project Summery

 User Management system is RESTAPI Application int this you can fetch the data of all User and find Event By UserId ,